 Throughout the year, prominent researchers share their expertise with Museum visitors during presentations, discussions and informal talks.

-Science Saturdays is a series of lectures and demonstrations that are held on the first Saturday of each month in Windows on the World at 11 am.
+Science Saturdays is a series of lectures and demonstrations that are held on the first Saturday of each month in the SECU Daily Planet Theater at 11 am.
 The presentations mainly target middle- and high-school students, but everyone is welcome to attend.
 Science Saturdays are held in partnership with the NC State University Biomedical Engineering Department and are funded through NC Space Grant.